 Golden raspberry plants bear a mutated version of the common red cultivar, but they have all the same planting, growing, soil and sun requirements.
 Golden raspberry plants are primocane bearing, meaning they bear fruit off the first year canes in the late summer.
 They tend to have a sweeter, milder flavor than their red counterparts and are pale yellow to orange-gold in color.

 Since they are less common than the red raspberry, they are usually sold as a specialty berry at farmers markets and the like, and command a higher price – a great reason for you to grow your own.
 So how do you go about growing yellow raspberries?

 Growing Yellow Raspberries

 There are several yellow raspberry varieties and most are hardy to USDA zones 2-10.

 - One of the more common types, Fall Gold, is an extremely hardy variety.
 The fruit color may vary from very light yellow to a dark orange at maturity.
 This varietal is an ever-bearing cane, meaning it will produce two crops per year.

 - Anne, a late season bearer, should be spaced close together (16-18 inches), as the cane density is meager.

 - Goldie runs in color from gold to apricot and is more susceptible to sunscald than other varieties.

-- Kiwigold, Golden Harvest, Honey Queen and Heritage are additional yellow raspberry varieties.
+- Kiwigold, Golden Harvest, and Honey Queen are additional yellow raspberry varieties.

 Plant golden raspberries in either the late fall or early spring.
 To grow yellow raspberries, select a sunny site with afternoon shade.